Maplewood, New Jersey: History

 When surveying the area now known as Maplewood, Robert Treat found several trails used by Lenape tribes of Algonquian Native Americans, though there was only sparse pre-European settlement.
-These paths form the basis for what are the township's main thoroughfares today.
+These paths form the basis for what are the township's modern-day thoroughfares.

-The first European settlers arrived around 1675, primarily English, Dutch and French Puritans who had earlier settled Hempstead, Long Island, and Stamford, Connecticut, via Newark and Elizabeth.
-They had acquired most of today's Essex County from the Native Americans and followed three trails that roughly correspond to South Orange Avenue, Springfield Avenue and Ridgewood Road.
+The first European settlers arrived around 1675, primarily English, Dutch and French Puritans who had earlier settled Hempstead, Long Island (1643), New Haven, Connecticut (1638), and Stamford, Connecticut (1640), via Newark (1666) and Elizabeth (1664).
+They had acquired most of today's Essex County from the Native Americans through direct purchase upon first arrival and through royal assent.
+These early settlers then followed three trails that roughly correspond to South Orange Avenue, Springfield Avenue and Ridgewood Road into present-day Maplewood.
 These three routes resulted in the development of three separate communities that coalesced to become Maplewood and South Orange.
 Those who came from Newark on the trail that now corresponds to South Orange Avenue settled the area that became South Orange village.

 Six families (with last names of Smith, Brown, Pierson, Freeman, Ball and Gildersleeve) came up today's Ridgewood Road and established scattered farms around a center that became Jefferson Village, named after Thomas Jefferson.
 This settlement, which roughly corresponds to downtown Maplewood today, developed several mills and orchards.
 John Durand, the son of Hudson River School painter Asher Brown Durand (who was born in Maplewood in 1796), describes the place as a picturesque but slightly backward community with close ties to Springfield.
 The apple harvest was apparently quite impressive and included the "Harrison" and "Canfield" varieties.
 By 1815, there were approximately 30 families in the community.
 Although the residents of the area were predominantly Presbyterian, the first house of worship was a Baptist chapel in 1812.
 This was in use until 1846 and fell into disrepair until 1858, when it was taken into use as a Methodist Episcopal church.

 Those who came up today's Springfield Avenue settled on a hill crest near today's intersection between Tuscan and Springfield Avenue and established a hamlet known as North Farms.
 Over time, this community became known as the Hilton section.
 It became a stagecoach stop between Newark, Jersey City (then Paulus Hook), and Morristown and thereby a center for trade and light manufacturing.
 The village changed its name from North Farms to Middleville in 1830, and then to Hilton in 1880 when it was granted a post office.
 In 1855, Seth Boyden settled in what was then Middleville to retire but innovated a number of agricultural products, especially berries.
 Boyden also built and put into operation the first steam engines to service the railroad through Maplewood.
 The area became known for its orchards and related industries, including cider mills and rum distilleries, as well as honey and livestock.